YichaoOU/HemTools/docs/content/Bioinformatics_tools/graphSAGE.rst

 Our goal is to learn some network modules specific to the given gene expression data.
 No new PPIs are made by this algorithm.

+Steps
+^^^^^

+1. graphSage to learn node embeddings

+2. dimension reduction of node embeddings into 2D space (e.g., TSNE, UMAP)

+3. clustering of 2D scatter plot. (e.g., k-means, community detection, louvain)

+Cons
+^^^^

+Resulted network modules could be unstable since in all three steps (mainly the first step), there are a great amount of randomness.

+Results can be used as an exploration.
+We've used it to prodive a motivation to study NFIX and PU.1 co-binding.

 Input
 ^^^^^